Make this DIY Spring Wreath for a front door, mantel, bookshelf, or walls. It’s an easy floral wreath that you can make in under 60 minutes.

 Wire Wreath Form

 I always have a bunch of these wreaths around among my craft supplies.
 I love that they don’t take up much room.
 They are perfect for attaching the flower garland to the wire rows.
+If you don’t have a wire wreath, then a foam wreath form will work as well.
+No need to attach the blossoms with wire.
+Just wrap the cherry blossom garland around the wreath.

 Tuck small twigs among the flowers.
 I love how they stick out, and some have a few blossoms attached to them.
 It adds a nice touch to the wreath.